agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 Since the Local Storage doesn't exist in a mobile environment, we have to resort to an alternative, such as the [Async Storage](https://reactnative.dev/docs/asyncstorage).
 AgileTs hasn't set up the Async Storage by default.
-Therefore, we need to create a [Storage](../storage/Introduction.md) Interface and register it to AgileTs in order to use the Async Storage.
+Therefore, we need to create a [Storage](../storage/Introduction.md) Interface representing the Async Storage and register it to AgileTs in order to use the Async Storage.
 ```ts {3-9}
 App.registerStorage(